Frequently Asked Questions.

 As per the SOP guidance, Health Education England will only sponsor:

-- Non-EEA citizens who have been appointed to a recognised Medical or Dental Training programme.
+- Non-UK/Non-EEA citizens who have been appointed to a recognised Medical or Dental Training programme.

-- Trainees who have been recruited in accordance with the Home Office regulations on Tier 2 sponsorship.
+- Postgraduate doctors in training who have been recruited in accordance with the Home Office regulations on sponsorship.

-- Trainees who supply information and records to enable the application and on-going monitoring requirements for a CoS.
+- Postgraduate doctors in training who supply information and records to enable the application and on-going monitoring requirements for a CoS.

-If any deadline is missed, HEE cannot guarantee a speedy issue of the CoS and if there is a delay in issuing a CoS it is likely this will have an impact on the trainees start date or the offer of a training post may need to be withdrawn (if the candidate is not eligible to commence training through another immigration route).
+If any deadline is missed, HEE cannot guarantee a speedy issue of the CoS and if there is a delay in issuing a CoS it is likely this will have an impact on the Postgraduate doctor in training’s start date or the offer of a training post may need to be withdrawn (if the candidate is not eligible to commence training through another immigration route).

-What happens if an extension to a HEE Tier 2 visa is required?
+What happens if an extension to a visa is required?

-Trainees may need an extension to their CoS if they require additional training time due to sick leave, maternity leave, remedial training or if they change training programme.
+Postgraduate doctors in training may need an extension to their visa if they require additional training time due to sick leave, maternity leave, remedial training or if they change training programme.

-The trainee must contact the Tier 2 Team in Yorkshire and the Humber to notify them about changes.
+The Postgraduate doctor in training must contact the Sponsorship Team in Yorkshire and the Humber to notify them about changes.

-What should I do if I decide I no longer want/need a Tier 2 CoS?
+What should I do if I decide I no longer want/need a CoS?

 What is HEE's Sponsor License rating and number?